elspru/Machine-Programmer/documentation/installing.md

 ```

 then compile POCL based on it’s instructions, if it’s being difficult, can try the cmake part of the instructions, as cmake may give you additional dependencies.

+Also note that you need to have likely the most recent OpenCL headers available, as of this writing, pocl-0.13 needs opencl 2.0 headers.

 If you find that the dependencies I listed about are insufficient, then please email me with how you got it working.
 Otherwise once you have POCL can simply